Exploring Deep Neural Networks via Layer-Peeled Model: Minority Collapse in Imbalanced Training: Derivation

 This optimization program is nonconvex but, as we will show soon, is generally mathematically tractable for analysis.
-On the surface, the Layer-Peeled Model has no dependence on the data $\{\bx_{k,i}\}$, which however is not the correct picture since the dependence has been implicitly incorporated into the threshold $E_H$.
+On the surface, the Layer-Peeled Model has no dependence on the data $\{\bx_{k,i}\}$, which however is not the correct picture, since the dependence has been implicitly incorporated into the threshold $E_H$.

-In passing, we remark that neural collapse does \textit{not} emerge if the second constraint of \eqref{eq: NN simplified model} uses the $\ell_q$ norm for any $q \ne 2$ and $q > 1$, in place of the $\ell_2$ norm.
+In passing, we remark that neural collapse does \textit{not} emerge if the second constraint of \eqref{eq: NN simplified model} uses the $\ell_q$ norm for any $q \ne 2$ (strictly speaking, $\ell_q$ is not a norm when $q < 1$), in place of the $\ell_2$ norm.
 This fact in turn justifies in part the ansatz \eqref{eq:ansatz}.
 This result is formally stated in Proposition~\ref{theo:counter example} in Section~\ref{sec:discuss}.